pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/hw/prog5.md

 Program \#5 -- Ref Params & Files (Restaurant Bill)

-You are to rewrite program \#4 (Restaurant bill program).
-To begin, you can copy program \#4 to program \#5.
-To do this, assuming you named program \#4 *restaurant.cpp*, you would do the following:

-*cp restaurant.cpp restaurant2.cpp*

-Now edit restaurant2.cpp for program \#5.

-You will rewrite this program to use reference parameters and files.
+You are to rewrite program \#4 (Restaurant bill program) to use reference parameters and files.
 Do the following:

 * You must add a function to your program that will ask the user for the name of the data file.
 The function will then attempt to open